-This rule was welcomed by advocates for people with celiac disease, who face potentially life-threatening illnesses if they eat gluten, typically found in breads, cakes, cereals, pastas, and many other foods.
+These requirements are important for people with celiac disease, who face serious, and even potentially life-threatening illnesses if they eat gluten, typically found in breads, cakes, cereals, pastas, and many other foods.
+Some individuals may not have celiac disease but may still be sensitive to gluten.

 There is no cure for celiac disease and the only way to manage the disease is to avoid eating gluten.
 Without a standardized definition of “gluten-free,” these consumers could never really be sure if their body would tolerate a food with that label.

-As one of the criteria for using the claim “gluten-free,” FDA set a limit of less than 20 ppm (parts per million) for the unavoidable presence of gluten in foods that carry this label.
+As one of the criteria for using the claim “gluten-free,” the FDA set a limit of less than 20 ppm (parts per million) for the unavoidable presence of gluten in foods that carry this label.
 That is the lowest level that can be consistently detected in foods using valid scientific analytical tools.
 Also, most people with celiac disease can tolerate foods with very small amounts of gluten.
-This level is consistent with those set by other countries and international bodies that set food safety standards.
+This level is consistent with those set internationally.

 “This standard ‘gluten-free’ definition eliminates uncertainty about how food producers label their products.
-People with celiac disease can rest assured that foods labeled gluten-free’ meet a clear standard established and enforced by FDA,” says Felicia Billingslea, director of the FDA's division of food labeling and standards.
+People with celiac disease can rest assured that foods labeled ‘gluten-free’ meet a clear standard established and enforced by the FDA,” says Carol D'Lima, food technologist with the Office of Nutrition and Food Labeling in the FDA's Center for Food Safety and Applied Nutrition.

 What Is Gluten?

-As many as 3 million people in the United States have celiac disease.
+As many as 3 million people in the U.S. have celiac disease.
 It occurs when the body's natural defense system reacts to gluten by attacking the lining of the small intestine.
 Without a healthy intestinal lining, the body cannot absorb the nutrients it needs.
-Delayed growth and nutrient deficiencies can result in, and may lead to conditions such as anemia (a lower than normal number of red blood cells) and osteoporosis, a disease in which bones become fragile and more likely to break.
-Other serious health problems may include diabetes, autoimmune thyroid disease, and intestinal cancers.
+Delayed growth and nutrient deficiencies can result in, and may lead to conditions such as anemia (a lower-than-normal number of red blood cells) and osteoporosis, a disease in which bones become fragile and more likely to break.
+Other serious health problems associated with celiac disease may include diabetes, autoimmune thyroid disease, and intestinal cancers.

 - an ingredient that is any type of wheat, rye, barley, or crossbreeds of these grains,